Why Did I Get Married? (play)

-Why Did I Get Married? is an 2006 American stage play created, written, produced and directed by Tyler Perry.
-It stars Kelly Price / Cheryl Pepsii Riley as Sheila and LaVan Davis as Poppy.
-The live performance released on DVD (June 27, 2006) was recorded live in Atlanta at The Ferst Center for the Arts at Georgia Institute of Technology on December 15 - 18, 2005.
+Why Did I Get Married?
+(He Proposed to Me) is a 2003 American stage play created, written, produced and directed by Tyler Perry.
+It originally starred Kelly Price as Sheila and LaVan Davis as Poppy.
+The live performance, featuring Cheryl Pepsii Riley as Shelia, released on DVD on June 27, 2006 was recorded live in Atlanta at The Ferst Center for the Arts at Georgia Institute of Technology in December 2005.
 It was released on DVD alongside Madea Goes to Jail and Madea's Family Reunion.

 Plot

+Act I

-The scenes unfolds with Poppy (LaVan Davis) speaking to his late wife about the state of the cabin in which we find him, and after a premature cessation of cleaning due to his "being tired" he sits and looks through an old photo album.
+The scenes unfold with Poppy (LaVan Davis) speaking to his late wife about the state of the cabin in which we find him, and after a premature cessation of cleaning due to his "being tired" he sits and looks through an old photo album.
 He speaks to his wife again recalling her skills with the children and her ability to discern issues in relationships and keep them strong.
 Just as he hopes that she is watching over them Diana (Donna Stewart) and Terry (Greg Stewart) arrive.

 After greeting Poppy they begin to help him clean, while sharing news of themselves and their marriage including her making partner at her firm.
 Poppy goes to collect more cleaning supplies at which point Terry tries to draw Diana to a bedroom to make love but she refuses for now wanting to spend some time with Poppy and to greet Sheila (Cheryl Pepsii Riley) when she arrives.
 After assuring him that she will be more than willing later he convinces her to provide him with an incentive, namely shaking it for him, during which Poppy returns.
 He teases them both about it revealing his strong belief that a woman's behind has caused wars and rumors of wars claiming it says so in the Bible making them both laugh.
 They tell him of Sheila's weight gain, some eighty pounds, and discuss other family issues until Mike (Cordell Moore) enters.

 Diana had previously voiced her objections to both Mike's presence and existence feeling he is an unsuitable husband for her friend and a very unlikeable man.
 Mike does nothing to dissuade her of this opinions as when questioned about Sheila's whereabouts answers disgustedly that she is outside bringing in the bags by herself.
 This shocks Poppy and Terry and infuriates Diana but before she can confront Mike about it Sheila enters with the bags.
 She greets everyone warmly and they greet her in return, though Poppy reveals some concern about her weight and size he does not speak on the matter, though Mike does in very rude and cruel terms embarrassing Sheila and further enraging Diana as well as prompting shock from Poppy and Terry.